MarcusWolschon/osmeditor4android/documentation/docs/help/en/Multiselect.md

 Create a relation starting with the current selected elements.
 Further objects can be added until "Done" is selected, then the tag editor will be started on the new relation.

+### Zoom to selection

+Pan and zoom the map to the currently selected object.

+### Search for objects

+Search for OSM objects in the loaded data using JOSMs search expressions.

 ### ![Help](../images/menu_help.png) Help

 Start the Vespucci Help browser